-An annual impairment review of goodwill is undertaken and is determined from a value in use calculation for each cash generating unit (CGU) using cash flow projections over a five year period which are based on the latest three year plan approved by the Board, modified as appropriate to reflect the latest conditions.
+An annual impairment review of goodwill is undertaken and is determined from a value in use calculation for each CGU using cash flow projections over a five year period which are based on the latest three year plan presented to the Board, modified as appropriate to reflect the latest conditions.
 The main assumptions for each CGU, which relate to sales volume, selling prices and cost changes, are based on recent history and expectations of future changes in the market.
 No growth rate is applied to cash flows beyond the period of the projections.
-The discount rates applied to the cash flow forecasts for each CGU are based on a market participant's pre-tax weighted average cost of capital of 10.2% (2012: 10.0%) in respect of Cerulean and 13.8% (2012: 11.4%) in respect of Arista Laboratories.
+The discount rates applied to the cash flow forecasts for each CGU are based on a market participant's pre-tax weighted average cost of capital of 12.5% (2013: 10.2%) in respect of Cerulean and 13.8% (2013: 13.8%) in respect of Arista Laboratories.